DadaMonad/dadamonad.github.io/_posts/2015-02-11-Howto-create-your-own-Connector.markdown

 If you do not have (or do not want to have) a nodejs server instance, that can preserve the state of the shared document, you can choose the SyncAll sync method.
 Otherwise, you should go with the Master-Slave sync method.

 ### Initializing the Connector
-Like you probably know, you initialize an instance of Y like this:
+As you probably know, you initialize an instance of Y like this:
 {% highlight javascript %}
   var y = new Y(connector)
 {% endhighlight %}